Lincoln Township, O'Brien County, Iowa: History

 Lincoln Township was formed out of part of Waterman Township after its population grew and it became necessary to divide the township.
+In April 1878, the board of supervisors of O'Brien County created Lincoln Township, and the first elections were held in September of that year.
 House File 390, which officially established Lincoln Township, was passed by the Iowa House of Representatives in 1886.
 The first settlers moved to Lincoln Township from Hardin County, Iowa, in 1870.
 In 1881, the population of the township was 36; in 1885, 53; and in 1914, around 185.
 A branch of the Burlington, Cedar Rapids and Northern Railway used to run through the northwest part of the township, with a station at Plessis.

 Government

 Lincoln Township is represented in the United States House of Representatives by Republican Randy Feenstra of Iowa's 4th congressional district.
-It is represented in the Iowa Senate by Republican Randy Feenstra of District 2, and in the Iowa House of Representatives by Republican Daniel Adair Huseman of District 3.
-In the O'Brien County Board of Supervisors, Lincoln Township is represented by Sherri Bootsma of District 1.
+It is represented in the Iowa Senate by Republican Lynn Evans of District 3, and in the Iowa House of Representatives by Republican Zach Dieken of District 5.
+In the O'Brien County Board of Supervisors, Lincoln Township is represented by Timothy Overmire of District 1.
+As of February 2024, the township clerk was Harv Westerman, and the township trustees were Tom Gonnerman, Joel Wright, and Glen Van Meeteren.